 Veiled Chameleon Care and Information

-If you are thinking about purchasing a Veiled Chameleon or are in the process of preparing for your Veiled Chameleon...
-Please carefully read the information I have provided below.
+If you are preparing for your new pet Veiled Chameleon or if you are still deciding whether to purchase a baby Veiled Chameleon...this page is an excellent resource!
 You will learn what type of cage, UVB and heat lighting to use, how to properly setup your Chameleon habitat, how to provide proper food, vitamin supplementation and hydration for your Chameleon, what to do once your chameleon arrives to your home to help your Chameleon acclimate, the differences between genders, and how to understand your Chameleon's behavior.

 If you wish to purchase any of the supplies I have recommended on this page, please visit my Cage & Supplies page where you will find Amazon links to help facilitate your purchase of these items.